VirtusLab/graphbuddy/README.md

 ## How Graph Buddy could help you?

-Project allows you to extract abstract semantic graph data from your project, giving you more context about the code.
+Graph buddy allows you to extract abstract semantic graph data from your project, giving you more context about the code.
 Graph is augmented with additional useful data and features that will help you better understand connections between code, which will result in lots of saved time - instead of pulling your hair out, trying to understand - you could be doing purposefull, productive stuff.

 ![Graph Buddy User flow](assets/images/gifs/extension-2-basicflow.gif)